 Physical resuspension of sediments will occur during dredging.
-The DMMP agencies have concluded that the dredged sediments are suitable for in-water placement and that the newly exposed surface materials would not be contaminated relative to the overlying materials (DMMO 2021a, and DMMO 2021b).
+Sediment characterization will determine the presence of contaminants of concern and suitability for offshore disposal.
+Given previous exploration, it is anticipated that results will indicate suitability for offshore disposal.
+The results of DMMP sediment testing conducted in 2016 determined a low risk of both toxicity and bioaccumulation to aquatic life.
 Dredging would also occur during an in-water work window when few juvenile salmon would be present, further minimizing exposure.
-The proposed dredge footprint does not contain the deep high relief habitats used by ESA-listed rockfish adults, nor are there shallow habitats with eelgrass, kelp, or other areas of dense marine macrovegetation most often used by juvenile rockfish.
+The proposed dredge footprint does not contain the deep high relief habitats used by ESA-listed rockfish adults, nor are there shallow habitats with eelgrass, kelp, or other areas of marine macrovegetation most often used by juvenile rockfish.